bjornaa/ladim1/doc.old/source/output.rst

 (in particular ROMS float format)

-LADIM format
+LADiM format
 ------------

-This is a modfication of the LADIM 2 format.
+This is a modfication of the LADiM 2 format.
 It is not backwards compatible, but scripts should be easy to modify.
 The change is done to follow the CF-standard as far as possible, and to increase flexibility.